-There are important aspects for operational level of response like checklist, schemes flowcharts and aide memoires.
-UK documents are accompanied by broad spectrum of aide memoires for different level of responders in the initial operational response (front line commanders, normal responders) e.g. IIMARCH for operational briefing or M/ETHANE mnemonic for passing information.
+There are important aspects for the operational level of response like checklist, schemes flowcharts and aide memoires.
+The UK documents are accompanied by a broad spectrum of aide memoires for different level of responders in the initial operational response (front line commanders, normal responders) e.g., IIMARCH for operational briefing or M/ETHANE mnemonic for passing information.

 Task orientation instead of organisation orientation in German documents could be an inspiration on how to facilitate the harmonisation concept of SOPs on European level as well.
-It should be concentrated on defining necessary tasks during response operation and consequence management rather than harmonisation of responsibilities of response agencies among countries.
-In other words, an effective harmonisation might not be focused on who (the agency) but rather on what and how should be done.
+It should be concentrated on defining necessary tasks during response operations and consequence management rather than harmonisation of responsibilities of response agencies among countries.
+In other words, an effective harmonisation might not be focused on who (the agency) but rather on what and how it should be done.
 It does not say it is finally easier system, however, it respects the current national or regional organisation of response and involved stakeholders.
 The enormous cost of standardisation through agencies and stakeholders was indicated in the free text Q26 PSAB Workshop CBRNe SOPs polling.

-5.1.1.
+5.1.3.
 Incident command

 Incident management and command structure are not standardised among European countries in case of CBRNe incidents.
 This section describes typical examples of the leadership.
 Command, Control and Co-ordination are important concepts in the multi-agency response to emergencies.
-The Emergency Response and Recovery Non statutory guidance [18] defines single agency command and control structures by terms Gold, Silver and Bronze and the multi-agency co-ordination structures in the terms Strategic, Tactical and Operational levels which are widely used elsewhere.
-Hierarchy of command and control is important part of doctrines and (J)SOPs for incident commanders.
-Incident command of intervention with hazardous materials (Hazmat) is responsibility of FRS throughout all analysed resources.
-However, command in the case of a CBRNe incident, which is by its nature result of terroristic or malevolent hazardous material use, differs among countries.
+The Emergency Response and Recovery Non statutory guidance [18] defines single agency command and control structures by the terms Gold, Silver and Bronze and the multi-agency co-ordination structures in the terms Strategic, Tactical and Operational levels which are widely used elsewhere.
+Hierarchy of command and control is an important part of doctrines and (J)SOPs for incident commanders.
+Incident command of intervention with hazardous materials (Hazmat) is the responsibility of FRS throughout all analysed resources.
+However, command in the case of a CBRNe incident, which is by its nature a result of a terroristic or malevolent hazardous material use, differs among countries.

-As explained in JESIP, the nature of a CBRNe event requires that Commanders from each emergency services co-locate at scene as a matter of urgency to streamline appropriate decision-making process [8].
-Selection of leading agency and incident command accordingly is based on character of intervention or it is based on principles of agreement signed by agencies.
+As explained in JESIP, the nature of a CBRNe event requires that Commanders from each emergency services co-locate at scene as a matter of urgency to streamline appropriate decision-making processes [8].
+The selection of the leading agency and incident command accordingly is based on the character of the intervention or it is based on principles of agreement signed by agencies.
 It might be common practice that selection of on-site incident commander is straightforward and doesn't block operations.
-Incident commander of joint operation acts like coordinator of the decisions and actions of all agencies on tactical and operational level of command which doesn't mean this commander directs each step performed by the agencies especially during major incident.
+The incident commander of joint operation acts as coordinator of the decisions and actions of all agencies on tactical and operational level of command, which doesn't mean this commander directs each step performed by the agencies especially during a major incident.
 Specialisation of tasks of section command appears with the increase of the incident size and complexity.